We are a group of photographers, friends, guides and family members who help and contribute to make APA the success that it is.

-Ron Levy, Photographer, Tour Director, Member ASMP, NANPA
+Ron Levy, Photographer, Writer, Tour Director, Member ASMP, NANPA

-“To be trusted, or ignored, by a wild animal is one of the great honors of wildlife photography”
+“To be ignored by a wild animal is one of the great honors of wildlife photography”

 My first inspiration in photography was my uncle, a Hollywood TV photographer and Jerry Lewis’ cousin.
-He would bring home bloopers of famous actors, and we would laugh endlessly at hilarious, unscripted moments between takes.
-I was in awe that he was able to capture not only those rare moments, but the unqualified trust of his subjects.
+He brought home bloopers of famous actors, and we would laugh endlessly at hilarious, unscripted moments between takes.
+I was in awe that he was able to capture not only those rare moments, but the unspoken trust of his subjects.

 But the city life was not for me.
 Stronger inspiration emerged from other photographers.
-I blame Franz Lanting, Ansel Adams, Ernst Haas and Philip Hyde for luring me away from the chaotic, dysfunctional cement jungle to greener pastures.
+I am grateful to Franz Lanting, Ansel Adams, Ernst Haas and Philip Hyde for luring me away from the chaotic, dysfunctional cement jungle to greener pastures.

 I worked seasonally for 10 years as a Park Ranger for the NPS, USFS and USFWS on secluded islands in California, deserts in Arizona, and wild Alaska.
-Between seasons I studied jazz piano at Berklee College in Boston, and went on self-assigned and formal photo tours to countries on every continent, including Antarctica, Galapagos, Kenya, Sweden, India, Micronesia, etc..
+Between seasons I studied jazz piano at Berklee College in Boston, and went on self-assigned, solo and formal photo tours to countries on every continent, including Antarctica, Ecuador, Kenya, northern Sweden, India, Micronesia, etc..

 In the early 1980s.
 I operated a lodging business for about 20 years on the Kenai Peninsula, Alaska.
 My photo career also blossomed at this time.
 I had a brief stint as a stringer for Associated Press, with shots appearing in the WA Post, NY Times and most of the major papers.
-Photos and stories began appearing in magazines and corporate projects while I fulfilled assignments, received some awards in int’l contests, and had images exhibited in museums and galleries.
+Photos and articles began appearing in magazines and corporate projects while I fulfilled assignments, received awards in global competitions, and had images exhibited in museums and galleries.

-Images have been published now for 40 years by companies including National Geographic, Smithsonian, Time, Newsweek, Tierre Sauvage, Der Spiegel, and hundreds more.
-Museums include London & Ottawa Museums of Natural History, Carnegie, and Anchorage, as well as the Hollywood Director’s Guild and galleries in the US, Barcelona, Italy and China, Images have been used in billboards, murals at West Point Military Academy, NBC, PBS, documentaries, etc.
+Images have been published for 40 years by National Geographic, Smithsonian, Time, Newsweek, Tierre Sauvage, Der Spiegel, and hundreds more.
+Museum exhibits include London & Ottawa Museums of Natural History, The Carnegie, and Anchorage Museum, as well as the Hollywood Director’s Guild and galleries in the US, Barcelona, Italy and China, Images have also been displayed on billboards, murals at West Point Military Academy, NBC, PBS, and TV documentaries.

-My lifelong obsession has been documenting the limits of compassion between species, communities and cultures.
+A lifelong obsession has been to document the limits of compassion between species, communities and cultures.
 There are many ways to interact and address life’s issues.
 Better choices can be made with better perspectives.
 Political and philosophical differences aside, images still connect us personally, locally and globally.
-Through images, my hope is to illustrate common joys, desires and fears, and motivate others to widen their “compassion boundaries”.
+My hope as a photographer is that by illustrating our common joys, desires and fears, others may be motivated to widen their “compassion boundaries”.